adnen007/jobster/README.md

 # jobster

-a simple website that I made it to organise the list of jobs that I have applied on them
+a simple website builded with react 18.
+I made it to organise the list of jobs that I have applied on them

 it is so simple and so organised.